Mingkai14/DDGWizard/README.md

   | 1SHG | /.../.../1SHG.pdb | Y57H |  A | 7 | 24.8 |
   | 1SHG | /.../.../1SHG.pdb | A56E |  A | 3.2 | 54 |

-     Name (Identify this protein with a name consisting of fewer than 8 characters, and duplication is allowed)
+     Name (Identify this protein with a name consisting of fewer than 8 characters, and duplication is allowed but one name must only correspond to one pdb file)

      PDB_File_Path (The file path of the PDB protein that you need to predict.
 This must be an absolute path.)